 Giant Defy Advanced Pro road bike

 Moving into the Defy Advanced Pro range, all three models enjoy an OverDrive 2 full composite steerer.
 Across the range, you’ll find Giant SLR 1 disc wheelsets, which are just that bit lighter than those speced on basic Advanced models.
-The tyres are tubeless ready Giant Gavia SL in 25mm and the bikes come with some tubeless sealant to keep you going – the idea of ditching clinchers means you’ll be free from punctures.
+The tyres are tubeless ready Giant Gavia AC in 25mm and the bikes come with some tubeless sealant to keep you going – the idea of ditching clinchers means you’ll be free from punctures.

 Since we’ve moved up a rung, the finishing kit – handlebars and stem – are all Giant Connect SL and the saddle is the Giant Contact SL – representing a slight weight saving.